000vince000/checklist/README.md

 - **CommitHistoryHeatmap**: Visualizes task activity over time, showing when tasks were created, updated, or completed in a calendar-style heatmap.

-## Instruction to LLMs

-Adhere to the behaviors described in this doc unless otherwise instructed.
-When instructed to change the code, don't be overeager to change what's not instructed.
-If you are tempted to change the code beyond what's instructed, ask for permission.
-When asked a question instead of an instruction, answer it without changing the code.

 ## License

 This project is licensed under the MIT License.